 The application deadline for Fall 2018 admission is December 1, 2017.
 Applicants must complete the following:

 Your Application to Graduate Studies must be completed online; go to Graduate Admissions for instructions.
-The application system for Fall 2018 will open in September 2017.
-Please apply now at: http://gradstudies.ucdavis.edu/prospective-students/apply-online.
+The application system for Fall 2018 is OPEN.
+Please apply now at: https://grad.ucdavis.edu/apply.

 2. Application Fee